 The biggest downside to a low-budget headset such as this one is long-term durability.
 Don’t expect to use this headset for years and years.
 It will, however, get you through your student training.

-All things considered, the Kore Aviation KA-1 headset is a good option for student pilots on a tight budget.
+All things considered, the Kore Aviation KA-1 is the best budget aviation headset for a new student pilot.

 Best Wireless Headset – Lightspeed Sierra Aviation Headset